 As a straphanger, I know that our transit system is running on fumes.
 We must act to reduce commute times, improve access to good paying jobs, alleviate gaps in the subway system, and ease overcrowding.

-- BUSES: Our bus system is one of the slowest in the nation.
-We must give all buses priority at traffic signals by holding green lights for approaching buses and shortening red lights where buses are stopped.
+- BUSES: Our bus system is one of the slowest in the nation and residents of transit deserts like parts f Maspeth and Middle Village must rely on buses to get into Manhattan or to get to a subway.
+We must look at giving buses priority at traffic signals by holding green lights for approaching buses and shortening red lights where buses are stopped.
 Nighttime service must be expanded and the city must closely monitor the new Select Bus Service along Woodside Boulevard to see if the bus only lanes should remain in place on weekends, along with assessing the synchronization of stop lights.

 - SUBWAYS: The leading cause of delays on New York City subways are signal failures.
 Modernizing the signal system is essential to bringing greater reliability, speed, and capacity to all riders.
 While London and Paris are moving quickly to replace outdated signal systems, the MTA “plan” will take 50+ years to do the same.
 We need a commitment from the MTA today that it will invest in the subway’s most critical need: upgrading our century-old signal system.